Find Academic Belonging

 Suicide Prevention & Wellness Resources

 At Utah State University, we're a caring community that is committed to empowering the mental health of our Aggie Family.
-We support and empower all Aggies by providing resources that help us recognize warning signs, risk factors, and starting conversations about suicide and mental health.
-There is always mental health support when it is needed.
-Here's how to connect, wherever you are, on any device:
+We support and empower all Aggies by providing resources that help recognize warning signs and risk factors, plus how to start conversations about suicide and mental health.

 Crisis Support